AutoQML/autoqml/TUTORIAL.md

 # AutoQML Library Tutorial
 ## Part 1: Training and saving (quantum) machine learning pipelines with the AutoQML library

-This beginner-friendly tutorial will guide you through using the `autoqml_lib` Python library, a powerful tool designed for automating the tuning of classical as well as quantum machine learning model pipelines.
+This beginner-friendly tutorial will guide you through using the `autoqml` Python library, a powerful tool designed for automating the tuning of classical as well as quantum machine learning model pipelines.
 The tutorial is based on the KEB use case.
 The demo notebooks for all AutoQML use cases, including the KEB use case, follow the same pattern explained here.
 The demo notebooks can be found in their respective subdirectories under the `use_cases` directory.
 This is the first of two parts of the tutorial.
 By the end of this first part, you will be able to load data, visualize it, train models, and save your quantum machine learning pipelines using a Jupyter Notebook environment.